Phildo/expandpass/README.md

 "banan"
 ```

-You can also specify to try all single-character substitutions- but to do so, you must also define a dictionary of substitution candidates:
+You can also specify to try all single-character substitutions- but to do so, you must also define a gamut of substitution candidates:

 ```
 "banana"